Authors: tutorial Amolith Seregion, and the Ubuntu App Cats

 The certificate type will typically be TLS but you can confirm by looking at these lines:

-If you are given a password by your VPN provider or set a password with your own VPN server, select Password or Password with TLS if you have you have both certificates and a password to use.
+If you are given a password by your VPN provider or set a password with your own VPN server, select Password or Password with TLS if you have both certificates and a password to use.
 If you need a password, it will be provided by your VPN provider or set by you with your own server.

-In our example, we choose a password when we generated our .ovpn file from our server so that's what we'll continue with, however the process will be the same (except for entering username, if you have one, and password).
+In our example, we choose a password when we created our .ovpn file from our server so that's what we'll continue with, however the process will be the same (except for entering username, if you have one, and password).

 Go ahead and import the client certificate, private key, and CA certificate, check Use additional TLS authentication and import the public key.